calmm-js/partial.lenses/README.md

 ##### <a id="L-pick"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-pick) [`L.pick({prop: lens, ...props}) ~> lens`](#L-pick "L.pick: {p1: PLens s a1, ...pls} -> PLens s {p1: a1, ...pls}")

-`L.pick` creates a lens out of the given object template of lenses and allows one to pick apart a data structure and then put it back together.
+`L.pick` creates a lens out of the given possibly nested object template of lenses and allows one to pick apart a data structure and then put it back together.
 When viewed, an object is created, whose properties are obtained by viewing through the lenses of the template.
-When set with an object, the properties of the object are set to the context via the lenses of the template.  `undefined` is treated as the equivalent of empty or non-existent in both directions.
+When set with an object, the properties of the object are set to the context via the lenses of the template.
+`undefined` is treated as the equivalent of empty or non-existent in both directions.

 For example, let's say we need to deal with data and schema in need of some semantic restructuring: